odpi/egeria-docs/site/docs/practices/roles/overview.md

     [Icon](regulator-role.png)

-    The regulator is the names authority for a regulation.
+    The regulator is the authority for a regulation.
 They define the rules, issue guidance on how to be compliant and investigate suspected breaches in the regulation.

 ## Governance Leadership roles